Science and technology in Iran: Medicine

-For example, the first teaching hospital where medical students methodically practiced on patients under the supervision of physicians was the Academy of Gundishapur in the Persian Empire.
-Some experts go so far as to claim that: "to a very large extent, the credit for the whole hospital system must be given to Persia".

-The idea of xenotransplantation dates to the days of Achaemenidae (the Achaemenian dynasty), as evidenced by engravings of many mythologic chimeras still present in Persepolis.
+The hospital system was developed in Sassanian Iran; for example, the Academy of Gundishapur was influential on the ideals and traditions of hospitals in the Mohammedan period.

 Several documents still exist from which the definitions and treatments of the headache in medieval Persia can be ascertained.
 These documents give detailed and precise clinical information on the different types of headaches.
 The medieval physicians listed various signs and symptoms, apparent causes, and hygienic and dietary rules for prevention of headaches.
 The medieval writings are both accurate and vivid, and they provide long lists of substances used in the treatment of headaches.
 Many of the approaches of physicians in medieval Persia are accepted today; however, still more of them could be of use to modern medicine.

 During the 7th century the Achaemenian dynasty was the major advocate of science.
 Documents indicate that condemned criminals' bodies were dissected and used for medical research during this timeframe In due course, Persians' methods of gathering scientific information would undergo a major change.
 In the aftermath of the conquest of Islam, Muslim armies destroyed major libraries, and as a result, Persian scholars were deeply concerned as knowledge of the fields of science had been lost.
 Persians also prohibited the use of human anatomical dissection by Muslim medical practitioners for social and religious reasons.
 Persian literature was translated into Arabic for approximately two centuries to preserve the surviving Persians literature, which also indirectly served to conserve Persian history.

 In the 10th century work of Shahnameh, Ferdowsi describes a Caesarean section performed on Rudabeh, during which a special wine agent was prepared by a Zoroastrian priest and used to produce unconsciousness for the operation.
 Although largely mythical in content, the passage illustrates working knowledge of anesthesia in ancient Persia.

 Later in the 10th century, Abu Bakr Muhammad Bin Zakaria Razi is considered the founder of practical physics and the inventor of the special or net weight of matter.
 His student, Abu Bakr Joveini, wrote the first comprehensive medical book in the Persian language.